FrankSiret/graph/README.md

 # graph
-Graph class for Data Structure and Algorithm II, Universidad de Oriente, Cuba.
-Course 2019-2020
+Graph class using adjacency list for Data Structure II course, Universidad de Oriente, Cuba.
+2019-2020.

-lots of implementation about graph theory

-all implementations use the STL (Standard Template Library)
+All implementations use the STL (Standard Template Library).

-the nodes start in 0 (0-index)
+The nodes start in 0 (0-index),

-maximum of nodes is 1000, if you want change it, then modify the class

-use c++11 or above
+Maximum of nodes is 1000, if you want change it, then modify the class Use c++11 or above